-My colleague, Daria Bocharnikova, and I have launched a new scholarly project, “Second World Urbanity: Between Capitalist and Communist Utopias.”
-Our project aims to bring together scholars of socialist cities, past and present, to explore the evolution of the socialist cityscape over the course of the 20th century to the present.
-The first stage of this project will be a virtual meeting in mid-summer 2012 to plan a major conference and its themes.
-See below our project description and feel free to contact me with ideas, feedback, and inquiries about participating.
+My colleague Daria Bocharnikova (University of Leuven/Center for Fine Arts BOZAR) and I started the scholarly project, “Second World Urbanity: Between Capitalist and Communist Utopias.” in 2012.
+Our project brings together scholars from a variety of disciplines to explore the evolution of the socialist cityscape over the course of the 20th century to the present.

 An apartment building on the Karl-Marx-Allee, a major thoroughfare of socialist urbanity, in Berlin in 2008.